UB-Dortmund/mms/README.md

 Install the dependencies into this environment with ```pip install -r requirements.txt```.

 Edit the contents of ```*_secrets.py``` and save it as ```local_*_secrets.py```.

+Further you have to setup an Apache Solr instance using the configurations in the `ìnit` folder of this project.

 You can then run the web app with ```python app.py```, the api with ```python api.py``` and the bibliography service with ```python bibliography.py```